Benndot/NHL-API-WebApp/ReadMe.md

 "/" (root address): Displays a greeting page, will contain links when the site has more content and structure

-"/check": Simple response that tells you that the app is up and running on port ___ (whichever port has been selected)

 "/frame": A basic page messing with html iframes

 ### /data route pages: